Which message types are taking the longest to process?

 In ServicePulse, click the Shipping endpoint to open the Details view.

-In the details view, we can see a breakdown of processing time and throughput for each message type.
+In the details view, we see a breakdown of processing time and throughput for each message type.
 The throughput for the two messages types should be roughly equivalent.
 The Shipping endpoint can process four of each message type per second.
 The processing time for these message types differs though.
 Processing an

 OrderPlaced event takes roughly 200 ms but processing an